adobe/aem-core-wcm-components/CONTRIBUTING.md

 Creating a pull request involves creating a fork of the project in your personal space, adding your new code in a branch and triggering a pull request.
 Check the GitHub [Using Pull Requests](https://help.github.com/articles/using-pull-requests) article on how to perform pull requests.

-The title of the pull request typically matches that of the issue it fixes, see [Issue Report Guidelines](#issue-report-guidelines).
+The title of the pull request typically matches that of the issue it fixes, see the [issue report guidelines](#issue-report-guidelines).
 Have a look at our [pull request template](.github/pull_request_template.md) to see what is expected to be included in the pull request description.
 The same template is available when the pull request is triggered.

 ##### Your first contribution